 As *Lanh lay on his back, his wide, fearful eyes filled with tears as he choked on each bite of food spooned into his mouth.

-“It was hard to watch,” says Emily DeLacey, Holt’s nutrition program manager.
+“It was hard to watch,” says Emily DeLacey, Holt’s director of nutrition and health programs.

 This was how Lanh ate three times a day.
 Every single day.

 Lanh’s caregivers knew something was wrong, but they didn’t know how else to feed a child with cerebral palsy.
 With his arms and legs so rigid and tightly pressed against his body, they thought it would be easier for him to remain laying in his bed, instead of trying to move him.

 “His caregivers said they thought this was the only way to feed him,” Emily says.
 She knew they were doing their very best, and just needed some extra support.